California State Legislature: Compensation

-From December 6, 2021, members of the California State Legislature receive an annual salary of $119,702.
-The Assembly Speaker, Senate President pro tempore, and minority floor leaders receive salaries of $137,655.
-Majority floor leaders and second ranking minority leaders receive salaries of $128,680.
-As of 2022, these salaries are the highest paid to any state legislators.
+From December 4, 2023, members of the California State Legislature receive an annual salary of $128,215.
+The Assembly Speaker, Senate President pro tempore, and minority floor leaders receive salaries of $147,446.
+Majority floor leaders and second ranking minority leaders receive salaries of $137,832.
+As of 2023, California legislators are paid the second highest salary of any state.
 Senators receive per diem of $211 and Assembly members receive per diem of $214.